The Greek financial crisis

 Lighter Crowds, Lower StressWhile Greece enjoyed an upsurge of plenty of extra tourists in 2011, I don't expect it to be busier in 2012.
 With the ongoing world economic downturn, tourism to Greece may decline, though Greece is receiving many visitors from China and newly wealthy former Soviet bloc nations.
 But in general, you're much less likely to face massive crowding at the monuments and attractions.
 And this in turn leads to less jammed hotels and tavernas, which may mean that the owners have more time to relax and chat with the guests they do have.
 And this may translate into an even more memorable and pleasant trip for you, at a bargain price.

-Still Go to Greece.
+Bottom Line: Still Go to Greece.
 You'll have a wonderful time - maybe an even better trip than in a "normal" year.